Homemade Pasta

 Homemade Pasta Serving Suggestions

 If you’ve never had fresh pasta before, you’re in for a treat!
 Its chewy, bouncy texture and rich flavor make it so much better than the dried pasta at the store.
 In fact, these noodles are so good that we usually serve them really simply.
-They’re fantastic with marinara sauce, pesto, homemade Alfredo sauce, or olive oil and vegan Parmesan or Parmesan cheese.
+They’re fantastic with marinara sauce, pesto, or olive oil and vegan Parmesan or Parmesan cheese.

 Of course, they’re delicious in larger pasta dishes, too.
 Use them instead of dried pasta in any of these recipes: